awsdocs/amazon-pinpoint-user-guide/doc-source/channels-voice-countries.md

-# Supported Countries and Regions<a name="channels-voice-countries"></a>
+# Supported Countries and Regions \(Voice Channel\)<a name="channels-voice-countries"></a>

 You can use the voice channel to send voice messages to recipients all around the world\.
 However, in some countries and regions, you have to use a local phone number in order to make automated calls, such as the calls that you make by using the Amazon Pinpoint voice channel\.
-You can obtain local phone numbers in several countries and regions directly from AWS\.
+You can obtain local phone numbers, also referred to as *long codes*, directly from AWS for several countries and regions\.

 ## Countries and Regions Where You Can Obtain Local Phone Numbers<a name="channels-voice-countries-table"></a>

 The following table lists the countries that you can obtain local phone numbers in\.
 If a country or region isn't listed in this table, you might still be able to send voice messages to recipients in that country or region\.

 If the value in the **Supports SMS** column is *Yes*, then you can send both voice and SMS messages from the same phone number\.
-If the value in the **Supports SMS** column is *No*, but your use case requires that you use a long code for sending SMS messages, see [Requesting Dedicated Long Codes for SMS Messaging with Amazon Pinpoint](channels-sms-awssupport-long-code.md)\.
+If the value in the **Supports SMS** column is *No*, but your use case requires that you use a long code to send SMS messages, see [Requesting Dedicated Long Codes for SMS Messaging with Amazon Pinpoint](channels-sms-awssupport-long-code.md)\.

 If the value in the **Local address required** column is *Yes*, then you have to provide a local address in that country or region in order to lease a local phone number\.
 If the value in the **Local address required** column is *No*, you can lease local phone numbers directly through the Amazon Pinpoint console\.